The Flatness You Already Recognize

+You have felt this.
 Not dramatic.
 Not cinematic.
-It feels like a Tuesday afternoon when the light through the window is fine, the coffee is still warm, your inbox is manageable — and something underneath all of it has gone flat.
+A Tuesday afternoon when the light through the window is fine, the coffee is still warm, your inbox is manageable — and something underneath all of it has gone flat.
 A subtle wrongness.
 A drift you cannot name but your body registers.

 Gallup's 2023 Global Emotions Report put a number on it: 44% of adults worldwide report a persistent lack of meaning or purpose.
 The U.S. Surgeon General's 2023 advisory added the social dimension — Americans spend 24 fewer minutes per day with friends than they did twenty years ago.
 Social isolation, the advisory concluded, carries health risks equivalent to smoking 15 cigarettes daily.